Generic name: rivaroxaban [ RIV-a-ROX-a-ban ]

 You should not use rivaroxaban if you are allergic to it, or if you have active or uncontrolled bleeding.

-Rivaroxaban can cause a very serious blood clot around your spinal cord if you undergo a spinal tap or receive spinal anesthesia (epidural).
-This type of blood clot could cause long-term paralysis, and may be more likely to occur if:
+Rivaroxaban can cause a serious blood clot if you undergo a procedure such as a spinal tap or receive spinal anesthesia (epidural).
+This type of blood clot could cause permanent or long-term paralysis.

 liver or kidney disease.

 Taking rivaroxaban during pregnancy may cause bleeding in the mother or the unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.